Trump names Priebus, Bannon to senior White House roles

 Though Trump told CBS’ “60 Minutes” in an interview airing Sunday night that his border wall might look more like a fence in spots, one thing didn’t change from his primary: the combative billionaire took to Twitter to settle some scores.

-During a four-hour spree, Trump savaged The New York Times for being "dishonest" and "highly inaccurate" and gloated about the GOP stalwarts lining up to congratulate him, bragging that staunch critics and GOP rivals Kasich, Mitt Romney and Jeb Bush had sent attaboys.
+During a four-hour spree, Trump gloated about establishment Republicans congratulating him and savaged The New York Times for being “dishonest” and “highly inaccurate.”

+“The nytimes states today that DJT believes ‘more countries should acquire nuclear weapons.’
+How dishonest are they.
+I never said this!”
+Trump tweeted late Sunday morning.

+But in a March interview with the Times, Trump was asked whether he would object to Japan acquiring its own nuclear arsenal, which it does not now have.
+He replied, “Would I rather have North Korea have them with Japan sitting there having them also?
+You may very well be better off if that’s the case.”

 Trump also told “60 Minutes” he would eschew the $400,000 annual salary for the president, taking only $1 a year.